fastenhealth/blog/_posts/2025-03-11-developers-need-to-know-5day-10day-rule.md

 <br/>
 <div class="alert alert-secondary" role="alert">
     <i class="fa fa-info-circle"></i>
     <strong>Dealing with API approval delays?
-Let’s talk.</strong><br/><br/>
+Let’s talk.</strong><br/>
-    Book time to discuss your experience and explore how Fasten can simplify the process: https://calendly.com/jason-kulatunga/30min.
+    <a href="https://calendly.com/jason-kulatunga/30min">Book time</a> to discuss your experience and explore how Fasten can simplify the process
 </div>